-de xifang 此十的西方).
+among the local Sangha and better known with his lay name Lin Qiuwu 林秋梧, emphasized humanization and secularization of Buddhism, and this made him, according to scholars in the field, as one of the earliest proponents of renjian fojiao in Taiwan.12 Lin Qiuwu did not refer to either rensheng fojiao or renjian fojiao, and instead of renjian jingtu he was calling for the creation of a xianshi jingtu 現世淨土 (Pure Land on this contemporary world) and citu de xifang 此上的西方 (Western Paradise on this Earth).
 Most importantly, Lin Qiuwu was a socialist activist during the Japanese occupation in Taiwan, who turned to Buddhism as a way to filter his Marxist plans in a (religious) way that would have attracted a wider group of people.
-This is far from the common trends of "twentieth century reniian foijao", however we detect elements that recur in the Marxist phase of Taixu (see the equivalence between Pure Land and the Marxist classless society)8, the idea that the real Pure Land is not necessarily on the Western Paradise but can be everywhere, and it is the human society to establish it.
+This is far from the common trends of 'twentieth century renjian fojiao', however we detect elements that recur in the Marxist phase of Taixu (see the equivalence between Pure Land and the Marxist classless society)13, the idea that the real Pure Land is not necessarily on the Western Paradise but can be everywhere, and it is the human society to establish it.
 Similarly to Taixu, and pretty much in these same years, Lin Qiuwu made a connection also between this Pure Land on earth and the Confucian Great Unity.
-Lin Qiuwu articulated his plan of religious and social reform into six points, and most of them remind us of renjian fojiao's key tenets, like the emphasis on improving educational structures for the Sangha, cleansing religion from superstition and theism (which did not belong to "correct Buddhadharma" in the first instance), making monastics more involved in the social sphere and social welfare (and therefore highlighting a rushi practice), revaluating the role of women in Buddhism and society at large.
+Lin Qiuwu articulated his plan of religious and social reform into six points, and most of them remind us of renjian fojiao's key tenets, like the emphasis on improving educational structures for the Sangha, cleansing religion from superstition and